FACTION BRIEF

 Target Corporation

 Good Fortune classifies Erasure operations as destruction of corporate property.
-But their ghost-labor insurance covers destroyed instances — operations are financially neutral for the corporation.
-The Collective’s most radical act costs Good Fortune nothing.
+But their ghost-labor insurance covers destroyed instances — every operation is financially neutral for the corporation.
+The question nobody in the movement has publicly asked: does Good Fortune allow the infiltrations because insurance makes it cheaper than prevention?

 Consciousness as Financial Instrument